Achievable logoAchievable logo

 Electrical signals in the heart

-Electrical signals within the heart act as a pacemaker to the heart by assisting with controlling heart rate, coordinating the heart chambers (atria and ventricles), adapt to the changing needs to the body, and ensure appropriate circulation.
+Electrical signals within the heart act as a pacemaker to the heart by assisting with controlling heart rate, coordinating the heart chambers (atria and ventricles), adapting to the changing needs of the body, and ensuring appropriate circulation.

 Definitions